1958 Nebraska Cornhuskers football team

-The 1958 Nebraska Cornhuskers football team was the representative of the University of Nebraska and member of the Big 7 Conference in the 1958 NCAA University Division football season.
+The 1958 Nebraska Cornhuskers football team was the representative of the University of Nebraska and member of the Big 7 Conference in the 1958 college football season.
 The team was coached by Bill Jennings and played their home games at Memorial Stadium in Lincoln, Nebraska.

 Before the season

 Nebraska was reeling from the 1957 season that saw a new all-time low mark set when the Cornhuskers finished 1–9–0, which was the first 1-win season since 1899, and the first ever 9-loss season.
 Coach Jennings began the second year of his first head coaching job with few places to go but up, but led a young squad with only six seniors.
 The 1958 schedule was loaded with powerhouse teams from the east, every bit as difficult as the 1957 slate had been, so the task to succeed over last year would not be an easy one.